-First version: September 2012.
-Earlier revisions November 2012 and May 2013.
+\First version: September 2012.
+Earlier revisions November 2012, May 2013, and April 2014.

 Yuliya Demyanyk is at the Federal Reserve Bank of Cleveland, and she can be reached at ydemyanyk@clev.frb.org.
 Elena Loutskina is at the University of Virginia, and she can be reached at eloutskina@virginia.edu.
-The authors thank Jennifer Bray, Mark Dobbins, Tom Fitzpatrick, Mark Greenlee, Chris Henderson, Paul Kaboth, and James Thomson for sharing their knowledge about the supervision and regulation of mortgage companies.
-They thank Sumit Agarwal, Scott Frame, John Krainer, Marc Lipson, Atif Mian, Amit Seru, Philip Strahan, Daniel Streitz, the participants of American Economic Association meetings, the Federal Reserve System Committee on Financial Structure and Regulation meetings, the Financial Intermediation Research Society conference, and seminars at the University of Virginia, the Federal Reserve Bank of Cleveland, and Georgetown University for useful discussions and comments.
+The authors thank Jennifer Bray, Mark Dobbins, Tom Fitzpatrick, Mark Greenlee, Chris Henderson, Paul Kaboth, and James Thomson for sharing their knowledge about supervision and regulation of banks and mortgage companies.
+They thank Sumit Agarwal, Scott Frame, John Krainer, Marc Lipson, Atif Mian, Amit Seru, Philip Strahan, Daniel Streitz, the participants of American Economic Association Meetings, the Federal Reserve System Committee on Financial Structure and Regulation Meetings, Financial Intermediation Research Society conference, and the seminar participants at the University of Virginia, the Federal Reserve Bank of Cleveland, Georgetown University, Hong Kong University of Science and Technology, University of Hong Kong, and Chinese University of Hong Kong for useful discussions and comments.